RITS98/RITS98/README.md

 # 👋 Hi Explorers, I'm Ritayan!

-## 🎓 Columbia University Grad | Aspiring Data & ML Engineer | 🚀 Builder of Scalable Data Systems
+## 🎓 Columbia University Grad | Aspiring Data & ML Engineer

 I’m currently in the final year of my Master of Science in Data Science at **Columbia University**, where I’m deepening my expertise in building and deploying data-intensive applications and machine learning systems.